Laser printing: Anti-counterfeiting marks

 Small yellow dots on white paper, generated by a color laser printer, are nearly invisible.
 Click to see higher-resolution image.

 Many modern color laser printers mark printouts by a nearly invisible dot raster, for the purpose of traceability.
 The dots are yellow and about 0.1 mm in size, with a raster of about 1 mm.
 This is purportedly the result of a deal between the US government and printer manufacturers to help track counterfeiters.
 The dots encode data such as printing date, time, and printer serial number in binary-coded decimal on every sheet of paper printed, which allows pieces of paper to be traced by the manufacturer to identify the place of purchase, and sometimes the buyer.

 Digital-rights advocacy groups such as the Electronic Frontier Foundation are concerned about this erosion of the privacy and anonymity of those who print.
-In particular, the tracking dots were implicated as a tool that directly lead to the arrest and conviction of whistleblower Reality Winner.
+In particular, the tracking dots were implicated as a tool that directly led to the arrest and conviction of whistleblower Reality Winner.